Killing of André Borchardt: Shooting

 On 25 July, two plainclothed officers were tasked with detaining Borchardt on suspicion of drug trafficking at an apartment complex on Herderstraße, where Borchardt's girlfriend lived.
 The initial arrest was delayed since the officers were ordered to serve as security at a football match between SV Wacker Burghausen and 1.
 FC Nürnberg II, but resumed shortly after when there were less fans than anticipated.
-Arriving back at around 17:30, they again arrived at the apartment complex on Herderstraße, where Borchardt's girlfriend lived.
-Roughly twenty minutes later, police spotted Borchardt parking his red Audi and walking on the sidewalk adjacent to the building's backyard.
+Arriving back at around 17:30, police spotted Borchardt parking his red Audi roughly twenty minutes later and walking on the sidewalk adjacent to the building's backyard.
 The officers ran towards the suspect while identifying themselves as police officers.
 Borchardt turned his head towards them and ran away, turning a corner into the yard.
-A 35-year-old officer fired a warning shot in the air before shooting Borchardt in the neck from a distance between six and ten metres.
+A 35-year-old officer fired a warning shot in the air before shooting Borchardt in the neck from a distance between 6,50 and 10,20 metres.
 Borchardt was killed instantly and dropped to the ground, with the shooter's colleague checking for a pulse immediately after.
-Six children, aged 6 to 15, where in the yard as well, most playing football.
+Neither officer peformed first aid, reasoning that Borchardt was already dead.
+Six children, aged 6 to 15, were in the yard as well, most playing football.
 An ambulance was called at 18:02, which arrived 12 minutes later.

 Investigation

 The officer who fired on Borchardt was initially suspended from duty and an investigation for negiligent homicide was ordered.
 The officer claimed that he had aimed for the man's legs and blamed the missed aim on experiencing issues with the gun, which was a replacement for his usual sidearm.
-An examination of the pistol found that no defects.
+An examination of the pistol found no defects.
 His colleague stated that the gunshot passed very closely by his own head.

 According to a 15-year-old witness, the officer fired the fatal shot on Borchardt around a second after firing the warning shot.
 The mother of the deceased wanted the shooter to be tried in court for murder and hired lawyers Erhard Frank and Steffen Ufer.
 It was argued that lethal force should not have been used since firearms were only to be used in a non-immediate threat situation to "render persons unable to attack or flee" and that the location of an apartment complex with the visible presence of the children went against the rule that firearms were not allowed to be used if there was a reasonable risk for uninvolved bystanders.

-In February 2016, the Traunstein prosecutor's office concluded that the officer had acted within law and that the death was "neither intentional or negligent", while also calling it "an absolutely isolated case".
+In February 2016, the Traunstein prosecutor's office concluded that the officer had acted within law and that the death was "neither intentional or negligent", while also calling it an "absolutely isolated case".